ErichDylus/Smart-Contract-Resources/Blog.md

 ##Legal Contract Formation in Solidity (draft in progress)
 March 18, 2021

+*not intended to be and shall not be construed as legal advice*

 Smart/Ricardian contracts and traditional, written contracts may be used in tandem to provide additional layers of security and efficiency in enforceability, while leaving flexibility for sensitive "meatspace" terms and mutual amendments in the parties' preferences.
 The fundamental underpinnings of contract law present some novel hypos about when, or whether, the formation of a legally recognizable contract, or element thereof, is evidenced by changes in state or other operations on the Ethereum blockchain, especially with common Solidity frameworks.
 Commercial law has long recognized the ability to form contracts even in the absence of "Conduct by both parties which recognizes the existence of a contract is sufficient to establish a contract for salealthough the writings of the parties do not otherwise establish a contract"

 The basic formula for a contract to be formed: Offer + Acceptance + Consideration = Contract.